-Nidhi Company including Incorporation kit and share certificates.
+Nidhi Company Registration including Incorporation kit and share certificates.

 A Nidhi Company is a unique type of Non-Banking Financial Company (NBFC) in India, formed with the primary goal of cultivating the habit of savings among its members.
 These companies operate on mutual benefit principles, facilitating borrowing and lending solely among members.
 Nidhi Companies are relatively easy to set up since they do not require a license from the Reserve Bank of India (RBI) and are registered as public companies with "Nidhi Limited" in their name.